JoseRoca/WinFBX/docs/CFileStream Class.md

 #### Return value

 CWSTR.
 A description the last result code.
+If the result code is S_OK (0), it returns "Success"; otherwise, it returns the hexadecimal value of the error code and a description such "File not found", "Seek error", "Write fault", "Read fault" or "Share violation".